Forge Home

 • DSC Composite Resources are not supported.

 • DSC requires PowerShell Execution Policy for the LocalMachine scope to be set to a less restrictive setting than Restricted.
-If you see the error below, see MODULES-2500 for more information.
+Because of this, you may encounter the error below:

 Error: /Stage[main]/Main/Dsc_xgroup[testgroup]: Could not evaluate: Importing module MSFT_xGroupResource failed with